-Although there are a system wide cron file
+Although there is a system wide cron file

 /etc/crontab.
 You can take a look by using

 cat /etc/crontab.
-I instinctively left it alone after seeing its content (mostly because I was scare).
+I instinctively left it alone after seeing its content (mostly because I was scared).

 sudo crontab -e to edit root account crontab file or